patti-favaron/ssbf-lib/README.md

 So we can say that specific file "is SSB", while "this specification refers to SSBF".
 Occasionally the author might use a longer version of the latter by writing or saying something like "this file is encoded in SSB format".

-Note from the author: I don't like specially acronyms, but this one was quite a necessity, given its expansion being really very long and quite annoying; I hope "SSB" and "SSBF" are reasonably easy to remember, and am open to adopt any better idea.
-Of course I'm aware the acronym SSB overlaps another well-known object in communications engineering.
+Note from the author: _I don't like specially acronyms, but this one was quite a necessity, given its expansion being really very long and quite annoying; I hope "SSB" and "SSBF" are reasonably easy to remember, and am open to adopt any better idea.
+Of course I'm aware the acronym SSB overlaps another well-known object in communications engineering, and may then require some disambiguation, maybe a name change: I'm open to it, too_.

+## Drawbacks of extant ultrasonic anemometer data formats

+Data from three-dimensional ultrasonic anemometers are most often collected in proprietary format files, with typically a hourly organization.

+Adoption of a hourly organization, i.e. files containing data collected during a specific hour, is quite a historical heritage: at 10 Hz, 36000 sonic quadruples (u,v,w,t) can be expected in a file: a number manageable enough, and likely to be stored in RAM on most computers from ate Nineties onwards.

+The lack of standardization, however, made difficult to share data among users.
+The textual nature of some of these formats added to this issue, inducing inefficiency in data retrieval and storage.

+The SSB format was developed to address these problems: it is a binary format, efficiently accessible in stream mode.

+## Advantages of SSBF

+Its _daily_ organization also encourages to deal with phenomena occurring on a time scale longer than one hour, as for example the tendency of airflow to recirculate in breeze regimens, which can be fully appreciated on a daily scale; addressing the study of such more-than-hourly phenomena using hourly files could be (by the author's direct experience) quite exposing to a lot of nitty-gritty code-writing to just arrange data so that hour 'i' really precedes 'i+1' in memory, time which could be used more productively addressing the scientific problem itself.

+In addition, the size of an SSB file is "very small" for today's computers (somewhat less than 9 megabytes for data sampled at 10 Hz), and in the same time "large enough" to allow fast data transfer rates on local and network channels.
+Also, adopting daily files instead of hourly allow users to deal with 24 time less files, a strong bonus in operating systems placing penalties to large data file counts (as the author knows, Microsoft Windows _was_ prone to this problems in the past; and anyway, anyone who tried to list a some-years data set organized hourly on an FTP connection while counting time to gather children after school knows very well which the consequence of a "many extremely small files" approach means - a little crudelty, imposed by technological constraints in last century Nineties, but no longer needed in 2023).

 ## What's inside this repository